TanStack/router/docs/api/api.md

   parseParams: (rawParams: Record<string, string>) => Record<string, TParams>,
   // A function to stringify the path parameters for the route back to the URL
   stringifyParams: (params: Record<string, TParams>) => Record<string, string>,
-  // A function that returns the context for the route.
-This context will be merged with parent context and be made available to this route and its children
-  getContext: (ctx: { params: TAllParams; search: TFullSearchSchema }) =>
-    Record<string, TContext>,
   //
   //
   // 🧠: The following options can be set in both the constructor AND via the Route.update method.